torial/liteGPT/README.md

 * Adding CUDA support
 * Added mixed precision support (Autocast with GradScalar) - about 45% speed up from initial CUDA support.
 * Added CUDA auto tuning, which improved performance ~10% on the development laptop.
-* Ability to adjust hyper parameters to mimic other GPT models (GPT-3 sizes do not run on the development laptop, which only has 8 GB GPU)
+* Ability to adjust hyperparameters to mimic other GPT models (GPT-3 sizes do not run on the development laptop, which only has 8 GB GPU)
-* Support for phased analysis of various hyper parameters
+* Support for phased analysis of various hyperparameters

 ---
 ## Experimentation Phases
-To explore hyper parameters impact on the GPT framework, four phases were run against a novella (which has 112,191 letters in length):
+To explore hyperparameters impact on the GPT framework, four phases were run against a novella (which has 112,191 letters in length):
-1) 1316 hyper parameter permutations for 500 iterations of training time.
+1) 1316 hyperparameter permutations for 500 iterations of training time.
 Models are between 112K and 42.7M parameters.
-2) From the 50 best experiments, the hyper parameters were narrowed down to 320 permutations running for 1,500 iterations of training.
+2) From the 50 best experiments, the hyperparameters were narrowed down to 320 permutations running for 1,500 iterations of training.
 Models are between 3.6M and 42.7M parameters.
 3) From the best of those experiments, 45 permutations running for 5,000 iterations.
 Models are between 12.7M and 42.7M parameters.
-4) 8 permutations of the best hyper parameter settings for 10,000 iterations.
+4) 8 permutations of the best hyperparameter settings for 10,000 iterations.
 Models are between 19M and 42.7M parameters.

 ## Training Loss
 ### By Learning Rate